 Cabin Confinement

-Many travel insurance policies will include what is called ‘cabin confinement’ cover.
-This means that guests would recieve a set amount of money per day if they were confined to their cabins due to illness.
+This means that guests would receive a set amount of money per day if they were confined to their cabins due to illness.

 Port Cancellation

-Port cancellation cover is usually an add on to cover that comes at an extra cost.
 If you have port cancellation cover in a policy and for any reason a scheduled port stop is cancelled you may be able to claim a fixed amount per port.

-It is never nice to have a port cancelled but unfortunately this is a very common occurrence.
 I would say around a quarter of the cruises that I have been on have had some sort of itinerary change or cancellation.

 Common reasons for itinerary changes/cancellations include:

-- Weather (bad weather may cause a cruise ship to skip a port or substitute another)
+• Weather (Bad weather may cause a cruise ship to skip a port or substitute another)

-- Political Unrest
+• Political Unrest

-- Ports Full (believe it or not this does happen)
+• Ports Full (Believe it or not this does happen!)

-To learn more about how to claim for a port cancellation, check out this post: Do You Get Compensation For Missed Cruise Ports?
+Do You Get Compensation For Missed Cruise Ports?

 Medical Expenses

-All travel insurance policies will include medical expenses.
-Each policy usually has a maximum amount that it will cover in regards to medical expenses but this is often into the millions of pounds.
+Each policy usually has a maximum amount that it will cover in regards to medical expenses, but this is often into the millions of pounds.

 What Are The Main Types of Cruise Travel Insurance?